mrpedrobraga/mrpedrobraga.github.io/blog/mathematica-nova/1-values.md

 tags:
   - logic
   - algebra
-title: Mathematica Nova - Introduction
+title: M. Nova Chapter 01 — Values
 description: ...
 ---
 The first foundational concept in mathematics is the Value.